petterthowsen/Zen/README.md

 - - [] Constant folding
 - [x] Namespaces, packages & imports
 - - [x] ImportStmt
-- - - [] Make modules automatically import all sibling modules (modules of the same namespace) implicitly.
 - - [x] FromImportStmt
+- - [] Make modules automatically import all sibling modules (modules of the same namespace) implicitly.
+- - [] Ability to import namespaces and multi-symbol modules into a special Module Object
 - - [x] Importer System
 - - - [x] Two-phase import with placeholders for cyclic imports
 - - - [x] MainScriptProvider that provides files from the current main script package